athulnath/video_streamer/README.md

 # video_streamer
-video streamer with mongodb and nodejs
+this is a sample skeleton architecture for a video streamer using HTML5, NodeJS and MongoDB using express framework.
+The video source file is in mongoDB's Grid system.